make-or-break-it/promptu/docs/first_time_setup.md

     1. Create an account in [Terraform Cloud](https://cloud.hashicorp.com/products/terraform)
     2. Create a new workspace for Promptu (choose the _Version control workflow_)
     3. In _Configure settings_, go to _Advanced options_ and set your _Terraform Working Directory_ to `infrastructure`
-    4. Create the following environment variables in your `promptu` Terraform Cloud workspace:
+    4. Create the following environment variables in your `promptu` Terraform Cloud workspace (settings in brackets):
         * (**Sensitive**, Environment Variable) `MONGODB_ATLAS_PUBLIC_KEY` (value secured from step `1.2.`)
         * (**Sensitive**, Environment Variable) `MONGODB_ATLAS_PRIVATE_KEY` (value secured from step `1.2.`)
         * (**Sensitive**, Environment Variable) `FLY_API_TOKEN` (value secured from step `2.3.`)